About Our Program

 Programs of Study

-Scholarships are available for students interested in performance, technical theater, or other aspects of production.
-These activity scholarships are awarded based on previous experience, potential to contribute, and commitment to ongoing involvement.
+Scholarships are available for students interested in performance, technical theatre, or other aspects of production.
+These scholarships are awarded based on previous experience, potential to contribute, and commitment to ongoing involvement.
 The application process includes an audition (for performers) or interview (for designers/technicians/managers).
 Application guidelines and online form can be found here:

 Our student-to-faculty ratio allows flexibility and a tailored experience.
 For some students, a profession on stage or behind the scenes is the goal.
-Others see theater study as an enhancement to their education in other fields, helping them grow skills like confidence, public speaking, leadership, interpersonal relationships, and creative problem-solving.
+Others see theatre study as an enhancement to their education in other fields, helping them grow skills like confidence, public speaking, leadership, interpersonal relationships, and creative problem-solving.
 Some are interested in graduate study.
-Our productions operate with professional standards to offer a top-notch college theater experience and prepare students for the demands of a career.
+Our productions operate with professional standards to offer a top-notch college theatre experience and prepare students for the demands of a career.